notatestuser/pedantic-pick/README.md

 Each given expression argument must conform to this "grammar": `[!][validator::]key`

 ## Validators
-The following validators are built-in (and later we'll support passing custom validation functions in as arguments):
+The following validators are built-in (and later we'll accept custom validation functions as arguments):

 * required (prefix the expression with `!`)
 * string